Olympics Archery 2012

 In the United Kingdom, the BBC has been broadcasting the games since 1956 with ITV doing so some years.
 RTÉ has mostly been the home of the Olympics in Ireland.

-In Canada, the CBC has been the primary Olympics broadcast but things have been spread around in more recent years.
-At the 2024 Games, broadcasting will be shared by CBC, TSN, Sportsnet, and RDS.
+In Canada, the CBC has been the primary Olympics broadcaster but things have been spread around in more recent years.
+At the 2024 Games, broadcasting was shared by CBC, TSN, Sportsnet, and RDS.

 The Australian Broadcasting Commission (ABC) brought the first several Olympics to viewers in Australia.
 But in recent years, it has bounced around between Network 10, Seven Network, and Nine Network.
-In 2024, it will be featured on Nine.
+In 2024, it was featured on Nine.

 Wrapping Up